RohanDa123/HackTheBox-Academy/README.md

 # HackTheBox-Academy

-Welcome to my repository containing all of my notes and progress for HackTheBox Academy!
+Welcome to my repository containing all of my notes and progress for HackTheBox!
 This repository will be continuously updated as I complete more modules and further my knowledge in cyber security and ethical hacking.

 ## 🚧 Currently Working On
 - <span style="color:blue;">Introduction to Bash Scripting</span>